“Chinmi” means unusual delicacies.

 Of course, this works well with Sake very much.

 “Shutou”, and “Shiokara” are made by fermented fish soaked into salt.
+It is also known as Japanese anchovies.

 It has been eaten in Japan for over 300 years.